North Carolina Hummingbird Migration: 11 Documented Super Aviators

 Some fly at a relaxed distance as slow as 1 hour per day, and others fly up to 500 miles non-stop in about 20 hours as some do while migrating across the Gulf of Mexico.

-This staggered migration pattern ensures resources are not consumed and depleted all at once.
+This staggered migration pattern ensures resources are not consumed and depleted all at one time.

-This rise in body fat provides the hummingbird with energy for its protracted migration flight.
+This increase in body fat helps fuel the hummingbird on its long migration journey.

-See my article: Hummingbird Adaptation and Remarkable Ability to Locate Food
+Hummingbird Adaptation and Remarkable Ability to Locate Food

 Where Do North Carolina Hummingbirds Go in the Winter?